-- (a) Unlawful and nonconforming.
-Every accessory dwelling unit constructed prior to the effective date of this article which has not successfully completed a final building permit inspection shall be considered unlawful and nonconforming. - (b) An unlawful and nonconforming accessory dwelling unit may be legalized and considered conforming by complying with all provisions of this article and by successfully completing a final inspection of the work authorized in a building permit.
-An unlawful and nonconforming accessory dwelling unit shall not be altered or expanded except to achieve full compliance with the standards of this article. - (c) An accessory dwelling unit, the construction of which commenced or commences pursuant to a building permit issued prior to the effective date of this article, shall not be considered unlawful and nonconforming provided the accessory dwelling unit is constructed and successful completion of a final inspection is achieved within two years of the effective date of this article, or during the period in which the building permit is valid, whichever period is shorter.
+- and nonconforming accessory dwelling unit or junior accessory dwelling unit shall not be altered or expanded except to achieve full compliance with the standards of this article. - (c) An accessory dwelling unit, the construction of which commenced or commences pursuant to a building permit issued prior to the effective date of this article, shall not be considered unlawful and nonconforming provided the accessory dwelling unit is constructed and successful completion of a final inspection is achieved within two (2) years of the effective date of this article, or during the period in which the building permit is valid, whichever period is shorter.

-Section 8.
-Amended.
-Article 5 of Chapter 4 of Title 9 of the Pacifica Municipal Code (R-2 Two-Family Residential District) is hereby amended as follows (deletions in strikethrough, additions in underline):
+Section 4.
+Amendment.
+Sections 9-4.501(a) and 9-4.502(l) of Article 5 of Chapter 4 of Title 9 of the Pacifica Municipal Code (R-2 Two-Family Residential District) is hereby amended as follows (deletions in strikethrough, additions in underline):